 Recommended Ladybug Control Measures:

-Cyper WP is an odor less product just like D-Fense SC, but will leave a visible residue seen against dark surfaces
+Cyper WSP is an odor less product just like D-Fense SC, but will leave a visible residue seen against dark surfaces

 Spray with the residual insecticides around eaves, attic

 vents, windows, doors, under-fascia lips, soffits, siding(including under

 lips) and any other possible points of entry, concentrating on the south

 In addition to the residual insecticides Bifen IT, Cyonara 9.7, and Suspend SC listed above you may want to use dusts and aerosols, if they have invaded the home.

 D-Fense Dust can be used to treat wall voids if there is no insulation

 The dust and aerosols should be applied to indoor cracks, crevices, wall voids, hiding places and entry points.

 CB 80 aerosol contains pyrethrums, which is a contact killer.